Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 5. What is the definition of variance?

-A data scientist at Optiver is expected to have a good grasp of basic statistics.
+A data scientist at Optiver is expected to grasp basic statistics well.
 Variance is one of many metrics you may be asked to define to test your statistical knowledge.

 How to Answer

-Give a direct answer to the question, explain what variance is, and give its general equation.
+Give a direct answer to the question, explain variance, and give its general equation.

 Example